Surfshark vs. Proton VPN: Which Is Better in 2026?

 Surfshark and Proton VPN both have physical and virtual servers.
 A physical server is located in the country it appears to be in, while a virtual server provides an IP address from the country of choice, but the server itself is located in a different country.
 I ran a couple of tests to make sure that I’ll be assigned an IP address in the right location when I connect to each VPN’s virtual servers and they always provided me with the correct IP address.
 I also really like that Surfshark and Proton VPN are very open about their use of virtual locations, as they list them on their sites and clearly mark them in their apps.

-In terms of P2P traffic, I prefer Surfshark — it is the only of the 2 that allows torrenting on all its servers, while Proton VPN limits P2P traffic to servers in only 16+ countries.
+In terms of P2P traffic, I prefer Proton— it has a larger P2P network in 148 countries, while Surfshark limits P2P traffic to servers in only 49+ countries.
 That’s a shame because speed is super important when torrenting, and it’s much easier to get faster speeds if you connect to a nearby server.
-That said, Proton VPN’s servers are well spread out, so you should be able to find a server that’s close to your location in most places around the world.
+That said, Surfshark’s servers are well spread out, so you should be able to find a server that’s close to your location in most places around the world.

 When it comes to Tor support, I like Proton VPN better.
 Both VPNs support Tor traffic on all servers, but Proton VPN also has Tor over VPN servers in 5+ countries that allow you to surf the dark web in a regular browser.